-Table 5: Impact of the artificial subproblems on the performance of the asynchronous algorithm
+Table 3: Impact of the artificial subproblems on the performance of the asynchronous algorithm

-We observe in Table 5 that the creation of artificial scenarios increases the percentage of the solved instances by 4.76% while the average run time remains almost unchanged.
+We observe in Table 3 that the creation of artificial scenarios increases the percentage of the solved instances by 4.76% (i.e., 1 instance) while the average run time remains almost unchanged.
 The running time with artificial SPs increases for small instances and for larger instances the time improvement is not very much noticeable.
 In small problems, additional time is spent on generating cuts while they could have been solved quicker.
 For larger instances, in many cases, the algorithm reaches the time limit and thus the improvement on the average time does not appear significant.
-We observe, however, that the average optimality gap has been reduced.
+We observe, however, that the average optimality gap has been reduced as the additional cuts improve the lower bound.
 Thus, the artificial SPs are a valid strategy to accelerate the asynchronous algorithm.

-7.2.3.
-Cut Aggregation
+7.2.3 Cut Aggregation

-Figure 4 reports the impact of the proposed cut aggregation scheme for different cluster sizes within the asynchronous algorithm.
+In this part, we study the impact of aggregating cuts on the asynchronous parallel algorithm with $\gamma = 40\%$ and one artificial SP per processor.
+Figure 4 reports the impact of the proposed cut aggregation scheme for different cluster sizes within the asynchronous algorithm in terms of running time and optimality gap.
 The value on each bar shows the average optimality gap in percentages.